Poissy

 Poissy (/fr/) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It is located in the western suburbs of Paris, 23.8 km from the centre of Paris.
 Inhabitants are called Pisciacais in French.
+With about 41,000 inhabitants, Poissy is the 5th most populated commune in Yvelines.

 Poissy is one of the oldest royal cities of Île-de-France, birthplace of Louis IX of France and Philip III of France, before being supplanted from the 15th century by Saint-Germain-en-Laye.
 In 1561, it was the site of a fruitless Catholic–Huguenot conference, the Colloquy of Poissy.

-The area is known for hosting the Automobiles Gregoire successively, Matford, Ford SAF, Simca, Chrysler, Talbot factories and now hosts one of France's largest Peugeot factories.
-The "Simca Poissy engine" was made there.
+The area was known for the early car maker Automobiles Gregoire, and since then a number of companies including Simca and Peugeot, have produced vehicles at the Poissy Plant.
+From 1961 until 1991 the Simca Poissy engine was made there.

-Poissy is the 165th most populated city in Metropolitan France.

 Location

 Poissy is located about 30 kilometres west of Paris, in the north-eastern part of the Yvelines, 8 kilometres west of Saint-Germain-en-Laye, and 23 kilometres north-west of Versailles, the departmental prefecture.

 The city is limited to the east by the forest of Saint-Germain-en-Laye and to the west by the Seine.